damugiwara/damugiwara/README.md

 ## $ Whoami

-I'm Vansh, an AI Automation Engineer focused on designing and deploying intelligent systems that automate workflows, integrate APIs, and power scalable AI-driven applications.
+I'm **Vansh**, an AI Automation Engineer focused on designing and deploying intelligent systems that automate workflows, integrate APIs, and power scalable AI-driven applications.

 I specialize in transforming manual, repetitive processes into autonomous, self-improving systems using LLMs, agentic architectures, workflow orchestration, and modern backend infrastructure.